joe-brothers/blog/content/posts/java-list-initialization/index.md

 list.addAll(Arrays.asList("a", "b"));
 ```

-Y﻿ou can add items to list one by one with `add` method, or you can add list with `addAll` method.
+You can add items to list one by one with `add` method, or you can add list with `addAll` method.